HaxeFoundation/HaxeManual/output/HaxeManual/website/std-template.md

 ## 10.6 Template

-Haxe comes with a standard template system with an easy to use syntax which is interpreted by a lightweight class called `haxe.Template`.
+Haxe comes with a standard template system with an easy to use syntax which is interpreted by a lightweight class called [haxe.Template](http://api.haxe.org/haxe/Template.html).

 A template is a string or a file that is used to produce any kind of string output depending on the input.
 Here is a small template example: